Ilocano people: Demographics

-According to the Philippine Statistics Authority's 2020 report on Ethnicity in the Philippines, the Ilocano people represent the third largest ethnolinguistic group in the country, totaling 8,746,169 individuals, which constitutes 8.0% of the national population.
-They follow the Tagalog and Bisayan groups in size.
-While Ilocanos have dispersed widely both within the Philippines and abroad, the highest concentration of Ilocano people remains in their home provinces, where they number approximately three million.
-Specifically, they account for 58.3% or 3,083,391 of the population in the Ilocos Region, with Pangasinan hosting the largest number at 1,258,746, followed by La Union with 673,312, Ilocos Sur with 580,484, and Ilocos Norte with 570,849.
+According to the Philippine Statistics Authority's 2020 report on ethnicity, the Ilocano people are the third-largest ethnolinguistic group in the Philippines, numbering 8,746,169 individuals, or 8.0% of the national population, after the Tagalog and Cebuano groups.
+Despite their widespread presence throughout the Philippines and overseas, the largest concentration of Ilocanos remains in their traditional homeland.
+In the Ilocos Region, they comprise 58.3% of the population, totaling 3,083,391, with Pangasinan hosting the largest number (1,258,746), followed by La Union (673,312), Ilocos Sur (580,484), and Ilocos Norte (570,849).